ScilifelabDataCentre/dds_web/SPRINTLOG.md

 # 2023-01-15 - 2024-01-25

-- Fix the files endpoints according to the openAPI standar, providing new endpoint version that lives with the previous one ([#1505](https://github.com/ScilifelabDataCentre/dds_web/pull/1505))
+- Fix the files endpoints according to the openAPI standards, providing new endpoint version that co-exists with the current one ([#1505](https://github.com/ScilifelabDataCentre/dds_web/pull/1505))

 # 2024-01-15 - 2024-01-26